 Azure Functions is available on a pay-as-you-go basis.
 The user only pays for what they use.

 We can determine the cost of Azure services by the number of monthly executions.
-The description of pricing structure for Azure Functions is in the pricing Section page.
+The description of the pricing structure for Azure Functions is on the pricing Section page.

 3.2 Compatible Language Facility